Erio-Harrison/Leetcode/Harrison.md

 System.out.println(a.val); // still prints "2", because a is still pointing to the original object

 案例2：
-// create two nodes

 ListNode node1 = new ListNode(1);
 ListNode node2 = new ListNode(2);

-// two references to the same node
 ListNode ref1 = node1;
 ListNode ref2 = ref1;

-// if we change the node's data through ref1, the change is visible through ref2 ref1.val = 3;
+ref1.val = 3;
 System.out.println(ref2.val);  // prints "3"

-// but if we change what ref1 points to, ref2 is not affected ref1 = node2;
+ref1 = node2;
 System.out.println(ref1.val);  // prints "2"
 System.out.println(ref2.val);  // still prints "3", because ref2 still points to the original node